 People are bombarded with messages all the time.
-Our lives are bright and noisy, we are constantly encountering messages and ads, and we’re surrounded by distractions.
-Good social media marketing cuts through the noise and provides a clear, concise message that stays with your customers after they encounter it.
+Our lives are bright and noisy, we constantly encounter messages and ads, and we’re surrounded by distractions.
+Good social media marketing cuts through the noise and provides a clear, concise message that stays with your customers after encountering it.

 How?
 Surprise people.
-This might mean being funny, or moving, or exciting, or thought-provoking, or any other combination of emotions.
+This might mean being funny, moving, exciting, thought-provoking, or any other combination of emotions.
 But to stand out, whatever emotion you choose to evoke should be unexpected.